danielharrell/does_music_move/does_music_move.md

 my account, and all the masterpieces of Western music notwithstanding.

 ##### The nonsense it makes. [nonsense]

-To see this, we can start by comparing the movement we hear in music, with the movement of things we observe more generally.
-Consider, for example, the difference between a melody like "Twinkle, Twinkle" again, and our hand as we might move it to follow the melody, as if in conducting it.
+To see this, we can start by now comparing the movement we hear in music, with the movement of things we observe more generally.
+Consider, for example, the difference between the movement of a melody, like "Twinkle, Twinkle" again, and the movement of our hand in following that melody, as if to conduct it.
 We would say that both rise and fall, and do so not just in time but in space, through a discernible change of place.
 But there is also a difference.
-For as I discussed earlier, we hear change of place in the melody, such as the leap from ˆ1 to ˆ5 in "Twinkle, Twinkle," without having to hear any notes between.
+For as I discussed earlier, we hear the change of place in the melody, such as the leap from ˆ1 to ˆ5 in "Twinkle, Twinkle", without having to hear any notes between.
 The motion happens, so we might say, *discretely*.
-By contrast, we see the hand's change of place happen *continuously*, through *all* the places between.
+By contrast, we see the hand's change of place happen *continuously*, from place to place through *all* the places between.
 And this continuity would seem a necessary feature of its movement.
-For if our hand got from place to place discretely, like the melody did, then it would look to us as if it reached each place not by motion, but rather by magic.
+For if our hand got from place to place discretely, like the melody did, skipping places along the way, then it would look to us as if our hand reached each place not by motion, but rather by magic.
 Or at least we would be tempted to think there was something in the space where the motion occurred, beyond *just* space, that was interrupting the motion, by disrupting the continuity the motion would otherwise have.
 But this is one reason, then, to think that there isn't really a space for the melody to move in.
 For if there were, then it would allow the melody to move in it continuously rather than discretely.

 But this points to a still deeper difference between the movement of the melody and the movement of our hand in following it.
-For the melody is *composed* of the notes it seems to move between, while our hand is not so composed of the places it moves between.
+For the melody is *composed* of the notes it moves between, while our hand is not so composed of the places it moves between.
 And this explains at once why the melody has to move discretely.
 It has to move discretely, because it has *to become* what it is.
-And this means passing through only those notes that thereby compose it, and that distinguish it, thus composed, from any other melody.
+And this means passing through only those notes that compose it, and that distinguish it, thus composed, from any other melody.
 But then the melody can only *be* what it is by becoming so, over an interval of time.
 And in this sense, the melody is temporal rather than spatial.
-But this is then another reason, and more decisive reason, to think that there isn't really a space for the melody to move in.
+But this is then another reason, and a more decisive reason, to think that there isn't really a space for the melody to move in.
 For if there were, then it would allow the melody to be spatial